brettkromkamp/typed-tree/README.rst

    :alt: Network graph visualisation in Contextualise

 *A typical network graph visualisation in Contextualise showing topics of interest and the relationships between those topics*

+TypedTree is based on this implementation: `Python tree implementation`_.

 Installation
 ------------